kyleu/projectforge/help/project.detail.md

+# Project Details

 This displays the details of your project.
-Be sure to explore all the options on the page.
+Be sure to explore all the options on the page!